Annie Oliv

 Annie Oliv (born October 12, 1987) is a Swedish cellist and beauty pageant titleholder who represented her country and ranked as a top-five finalist in Miss World 2007 held in Sanya, China.

 Career

 Oliv won Miss World Sweden on September 8, 2007, and was crowned by the host Marie Plosjö.
-Oliv succeeded last year's winner Cathrin Skoog.
-She completed her upper secondary high school education and one year at the Royal Ballet School.
+Oliv, representing Gothenburg, succeeded the previous year's winner Cathrin Skoog, who represented Östersund.
+Oliv completed her upper secondary high school education and one year at the Royal Ballet School.
 She has worked as a personal assistant for the disabled in Gothenburg.